saurabhsingh121/multi-k8s/README.md

-# Multi Docker Container Project
+# Multi Container App With Kubernetes